mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-Guide.md

 Linux Saves: `~/.local/share/Terraria/tModLoader/` or `$XDG_DATA_HOME/Terraria/tModLoader/`
 Mac Saves: `~/Library/Application support/Terraria/tModLoader/`

+### Cloud
+Steam keeps a local copy of cloud data on the computer.
+This is useful if you need to copy cloud players or worlds from Terraria or tModLoader to the local saves. tModLoader data will in the tModLoader sub-folder:
+Windows Cloud Saves: `C:\Program Files (x86)\Steam\userdata\[some number here]\105600\remote`

 ## Mods
 Your manually installed mods are stored in a subfolder of the [Saves](#saves) folder called `/Mods`.
 Workshop mods are stored in `C:\Program Files (x86)\Steam\steamapps\workshop\content\1281930`, but you shouldn't touch the folder and instead unsubscribe in steam.